 Here’s the loop: the algorithm presents candidates.
 The recruiter accepts some and passes on others.
 Those accept/reject decisions feed back into the model, adjusting how it weighs different signals for that specific role, team, or hiring manager.
 Over time, the system learns that Hiring Manager A cares more about hands-on coding ability than years of experience, while Hiring Manager B prioritizes industry background.

-This is why the first batch of AI-sourced candidates often improves noticeably after a few cycles of feedback.
-The algorithm is literally learning from the recruiter's judgment.
-It's also why tools with larger feedback loops - more clients, more hires, more data - tend to produce better matches than niche tools with thin usage.
+Early batches of AI-sourced candidates often improve noticeably after a few cycles of feedback.
+The algorithm is literally learning from the recruiter’s judgment.
+Tools with larger feedback loops - more clients, more hires, more data - also tend to produce better matches than niche tools with thin usage.

 The World Economic Forum’s Future of Jobs 2025 report projects that 40% of job-required skills will change over the coming years.
 Matching algorithms that can’t adapt continuously will fall behind quickly.
 Reinforcement learning is what keeps the system calibrated as the labor market shifts under it.